Understanding the Complexity

 Final note

-This article is intended to explain how AVCs operate within Irish public sector pension arrangements in general terms.
-It does not assess individual circumstances or provide financial advice or recommendations.
-More information can be found here.
+This article is intended to provide a general explanation of how Additional Voluntary Contributions (AVCs) operate within Irish public sector pension arrangements.
+It does not consider individual circumstances and should not be taken as financial advice or a recommendation.